What is utility locating?

 Ground Penetrating Radar has become a trusted technology for detecting and mapping underground utilities and offers several advantages over other locate techniques.
 The most significant is the ability to detect both metallic and non-metallic services, in addition to a host of other underground features or objects.
 Consequently, some jurisdictions specify the use of GPR as the primary method for utility detection.

-Using GPR for utility-related applications allows you to locate and map:
+Using Ground Penetrating Radar for utility-related applications allows you to locate and map:

 Communications cables including fibre optic cables